Jewish Community Foundation of Los Angeles

 Senior Management

 Rabbi Aaron Lerner - President & CEO (since January 2023).
 Former executive director of Hillel at UCLA.
 Key quote: "In the past, we focused on supporting a smaller group of nonprofits with bigger grants.
-However, in light of the challenging times we're living in, broadening our recipient pool to include a wider spectrum of organizations will better meet the pressing needs of our community."
+However, in light of the challenging times we're living in, broadening our recipient pool to include a wider spectrum of organisations will better meet the pressing needs of our community."
 He identified priorities including growing donor-advised funds, addressing mental health crises from the pandemic, supporting Jews living in poverty, and maintaining the Foundation's obligation to the broader Los Angeles community.

 Dan Rothblatt - Executive Vice President